 Why choose Communication Studies?

 We are one of the most established and respected Communication Studies programs in North America, and are well known for combining creative media production with the study of media theory, criticism and history.
-We draw from the humanities, social sciences and fine arts in a unique program that has trained some of the most influential media makers in North America.
+We draw from the humanities, social sciences and fine arts in a unique program that has trained some of the most influential media makers.

 You will work with a variety of media art forms and you will examine how meaning and ideas are communicated through media in various ways.
-In the first year you will create projects with sound, video, film and intermedia, as well as study theory, criticism and history of communications and media.
-You will be part of an exciting and dynamic team of students who work together for three years, and you will be taught by an engaged and dedicated faculty of renowned scholars and artists.
+In the first year you will create projects with sound, video, film and intermedia, as well as study theory, criticism. and history of communications and media.
+You will be part of an exciting and dynamic team of students.
+You'll work together for three years, taught by an engaged and dedicated faculty of renowned scholars and artists.

 - Specialization in Communication Studies (60 credits)